 If you use the E-residency card, the company will be incorporated withtin 1-2 business days.

-If you use the POA, the company will be set up within 5-7 business days from the moment of delivery of the POA to Estonia.
+If you use the POA, the company will be set up within 1-2 weeks from the moment of delivery of the POA to Estonia.

-Incorporating a firm in Estonia by personally visiting the country will only take several days.
+Incorporating a firm in Estonia by personal visit will only take several days.
+However, a meeting with the notary should be scheduled beforehand.

 How much does it cost to incorporate a company in Estonia